 Get Legal Guidance Personalized For Your Own Circumstances

-At Hurst, Robin & Kay, LLC, our lawyers work closely with our clients to help them determine the value of the marital estate and the location of property that may be hidden, and to develop a plan for an equitable distribution of the marital property.
+At Hurst, Robin, Kay & Allen, LLC, our lawyers work closely with our clients to help them determine the value of the marital estate and the location of property that may be hidden, and to develop a plan for an equitable distribution of the marital property.

 To receive your fair share of the marital property, it is imperative that you hire an attorney who fully understands the law and who has helped others in circumstances just like yours.
 We work with clients to ensure that they receive a fair share of the marital estate regardless of whether the division is determined by agreement of the parties or pursuant to a trial.
-Please contact Hurst, Robin & Kay, LLC, in Chicago today at 312-782-2400 or send an email.
+Please contact Hurst, Robin, Kay & Allen, LLC, in Chicago today at 312-782-2400 or send an email.